MrRGnome/lnd-dash/README.md

 }
 ```

-'host' is the IP to listen to (leave blank to listen to all - unrecommended and potential security issue)
+'host' is the IP to listen to (set 0.0.0.0 to listen to all ipv4 - unrecommended and potential security issue)

 'network' is the desired network to run on and implied location to look for macroons (non default macroon paths not yet supported)